UAE's Aster DM Healthcare eyes Saudi market despite past payment delays

-DUBAI Dubai-based Aster DM Healthcare (ATRD.NS) is looking at acquisition opportunities in Saudi Arabia, its managing director told Reuters in an interview.
+DUBAI (Reuters) - Dubai-based Aster DM Healthcare (ATRD.NS) is looking at acquisition opportunities in Saudi Arabia, its managing director told Reuters in an interview.

 This is despite previous delays in payments from the Saudi government, which could have pushed the company to default on a syndicated loan, he said.